-It’s time we leveled with you fellas: If you want your skin to look its best (which of course you do), you need to up your skincare game.
-A daily rinse with the 2-in-1 soap from Walmart… You can do better than that!
+It’s time we leveled with you gents: If you want your skin to look its best (which of course you do), you need to up your skincare game.

 So, what’s the key to amazing skin?
-It’s none other than embracing skin exfoliation for men.
+Simple: you just need to embrace skin exfoliation for men.

 One other thing: We’re not just talking about your face.
 The skin on your body needs TLC too!